-School districts LEA's are strongly encouraged to utilize other forms of incentives or rewards that are not food-based.
-School districts LEA's must address the use of food as an incentive or reward; if allowed, it is required that the food awards be in alignment with the Smart Snacks Nutrition Standards.
-Any food or beverage available during the school day shall not be withheld as a punishment for any reason.
+School districts are strongly encouraged to utilize other forms of incentives or rewards that are not food-based.
+School districts must address the use of food as an incentive or reward, if allowed, it is required that the food awards be in alignment with the Smart Snacks Nutrition Standards.